skritch/ghc-analysis/README.md

 1. Install Postgres with PostGIS and user for the project and set up permissions.
 Set the `DB_URL` envar.

-2. Install `requirements.txt` in a Python environment via Pip or Conda.
+2. Install `requirements/requirements_dagster.txt` in a Python environment via Pip or Conda.
     * Optionally, setup `nbdev` for git-friendly Jupyter notebooks:
     ```
     nbdev_install_hooks